microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

-# Set up ALM Accelerator for Advanced Maker components
+# Set up ALM Accelerator for Advanced Makers (AA4AM) components

 The ALM Accelerator components enable makers to apply source control strategies using Azure DevOps and use automated builds and deployment of solutions to their environments without the need for manual intervention by the maker, administrator, developer, or tester.
 In addition the ALM Accelerator provides makers the ability to work without intimate knowledge of the downstream technologies and to be able to switch quickly from developing solutions to source controlling the solution and ultimately pushing their apps to other environments with as few interruptions to their work as possible.

-This solution uses Azure DevOps for source control and deployments.
+This solution uses Azure DevOps for source control and deployments (pipelines).
 You can sign up for Azure DevOps for free for up to 5 users on the [Azure DevOps](https://azure.microsoft.com/en-us/services/DevOps/) site.

 **The ALM Accelerator components solution doesn't have a dependency on other components of the CoE Starter Kit.
 It can be used independently.**

 >[!NOTE] The pipelines in the ALM Accelerator components rely on some third party extensions to fill gaps in areas where native utilities are not available or the effort to recreate the functionality is prohibitive.
 We recognize that this isn't ideal and are working toward eliminating these utilities as we grow the solution and native capabilities become available.
 However, in the interest of providing a sample implementation of full end to end Power Platform Pipelines it was decided that this would be necessary at the moment.
-Where possible the documentation calls out these third party tools, their purpose and their documentation / source code.
+The documentation below calls out these third party tools, their purpose and their documentation / source code.

 ## Document structure

 The GETTINGSTARTED.md is structured into 7 main sections

 - **Prerequisites** - Considerations and requirements in order to complete the setup.
-- **Foundational Setup** - This sections walks through the base setup of the ALM Accelerator for Advanced Makers.
+- **Foundational Setup** - This sections walks through the base setup of the AA4AM.
 The base setup consist of the steps and configurations required.
 - **Development Project Setup** - This sections includes the steps required to set up a new Development Project covering project specific setup of Azure DevOps, generic build and deployment pipelines, Service Connections, Power Platform Environments and Application Users
 - **Solution Setup** - These steps are specific to each solution you wish to support with the ALM Accelerator.
 The section covers setting up the solution specific pipelines, branch policies, deployment variables to support connections references, environment variables and AAD group sharing.
-- **Importing the Solution and Configuring the App** - This section takes you through the steps required to import the actual ALM Accelerator for Advanced Makers canvas app and configuring the included custom connector.
+- **Importing the Solution and Configuring the App** - This section takes you through the steps required to import the actual AA4AM canvas app and configuring the included custom connector.
 - **Using the ALM Accelerator App** - A short introduction to using the AA4AM canvas app
 - **Troubleshooting** - A few pointers on some know issues and how to remediate these.